DaedalicEntertainment/product-database/README.md

    1. Add empty select items for Create and Edit, if necessary
    1. Set Index page title and h1
    1. Replace query parameters by path variables.
-1. Add search to model and view.
+1. Add search, sorting and alerts to Index model and view.
-1. Add sorting to model and view.
+1. Add help texts to Create and Edit views.
+1. Use text areas for long strings.
-1. Add alerts.
+1. Add page link to layout or admin page.
-1. Add index page link.
+1. Add count to Home page if interesting.
 1. Migrate database.
 1. Seed database (if applicable).